watch Aline Silva 's story

 Aline is already a role model to millions of girls across Brazil.
-Now, she and her mother plan to create an association, Guerreiras na Luta (Women Warriors in the Fight) to expand her message of empowering girls through sports.
-Through this association, they plan to provide wrestling classes for girls and women.
-Aline, who studied cosmetology and esthetics and is a sergeant in the Brazilian Navy, will also teach professional skills that will help women become economically independent.
+She and her mother have created an association, Guerreiras na Luta (Women Warriors in the Fight) to expand her message of empowering girls through sports.
+Through this association, they work to provide wrestling classes for girls and women.
+Aline, who studied cosmetology and esthetics and is a sergeant in the Brazilian Navy, also teaches professional skills that will help women become economically independent.

 “I didn’t win these medals alone,” Aline says.
 “My mom tells me every time I give a speech the people ask her, ‘How do you feel about your daughter?’
 She answers with a big smile.
 She is proud and happy.
 My winning is her winning.
 Despite everyone who doubted, she could raise me to be a success.”

-With a new dream of extending her triumphs to girls across her country, Aline is partnered with mentor Julie Eddleman, global client partner for Google, who has been involved with the U.S. Department of State and espnW Global Sports Mentoring Program since 2012.
+With a dream of extending her triumphs to girls across her country, Aline is partnered with mentor Julie Eddleman, global client partner for Google, who has been involved with the U.S. Department of State and espnW Global Sports Mentoring Program since 2012.
 Julie has previously mentored four Brazilians as part of the GSMP—Cassia Damiani (2012), Daniela Castro (2013), Paula Korsakas (2014), and Maíra Liguori (2016).
-A former athlete herself, she is among the United States’ most knowledgeable and prominent marketing and branding experts, and will help Aline develop important management, fundraising, and business skills for her association.
-With Julie’s guidance, Aline’s new dream of impacting millions of girls across Brazil through sports is certain to become a reality.
+A former athlete herself, she is among the United States’ most knowledgeable and prominent marketing and branding experts, and has helped Aline develop important management, fundraising, and business skills for her association.
+With Julie’s guidance, Aline’s dream of impacting millions of girls across Brazil through sports is steadily becoming a reality.

 It had been years since Malak Hasan had pedaled a bicycle.